napari/napari/docs/CORE_DEV_GUIDE.md

 Custom functionality is meant to be provided through our plugin ecosystem.
 If in doubt consult back with our [mission and values](MISSION_AND_VALUES.md).

-2. **Performance and benchmarks:** As `napari` targets scientific applications which often involve large multidimensional datasets, high performance is a key value of `napari`.
-While every new feature won't scale equally to all sizes of data keeping in mind performance and our [benchmarks](BENCHMARKS.md) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.
+2. **Performance and benchmarks:** As `napari` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `napari`.
+While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](BENCHMARKS.md) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.